 Jump Start January Boot Camps are three-hour, 20-person workshops held at the start of the Spring semester.
 Each boot camp is designed to be a crash course on the basics of a specific field in international affairs.
 Participants will leave with general knowledge of career options and the skills needed to competitive in the field, as well as with industry advice and alumni and/or employer connections.

 Mock Interview Madness gives students the chance to participate in a 30-minute practice interview with a hiring manager.
 We invite interviewers to join us on campus or virtually for a two-hour time block, and we provide sample questions, feedback criteria, and students' resumes and cover letters in advance.
 The goal of this event is to help students develop effective interview strategies, learn how to answer difficult questions, improve communication skills, and reduce stress before an actual interview.

 The SIS Networking Reception is a structured networking event designed to give students a chance to practice networking and gain at least one new professional contact.

-In August, we host a day of site visits during which SIS students travel in pre-set groups to the offices of 2-3 different employers working in the same field.
-Each visit lasts 1-1½ hours and can include a short office tour, an on-site information session about the organization, and a discussion with employees about their experiences and reflections since graduation.
-The Site Visit Day aims to help students explore a particular field in international affairs, learn about different employers working in that field, and start to develop career goals.
+During SIS Site Visit Day in late August, SIS graduate students travel in pre-set groups to the offices of 2-3 different employers working in the same field.
+Each visit typically lasts 1½ hours and includes an office tour, an overview of the organization, and a panel discussion with employees.
+The goal of this event is to help students explore a particular field in international affairs, learn about different employers working in that field, and start to develop career goals.